energon-a-secas/enerbot-slack-bot/README.md

 Docker Compose
 ---------

-Instead of passing all variables using `make deploy` you can create an `.env` file with the following content:
+In this scenario `docker-compose` can provide the variables to the container using the `.env` file.
+Your file should look something like this:

 ```
 SLACK_API_TOKEN=xoxb-123123-asedereje-persona